Litetoken/Litetokens/README.md

 All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price below the limit, and the order match is made at *that* price.
-That is, if there is one open order to sell at .11 DLA/ASST, another at .12 DLA/ASST, and another at .145 DLA/LTC, then a new order to buy at .14 DLA/ASST will be matched to the first sell order first, and the DLA and LTC will be traded at a price of .11 DLA/ASST, and then if any are left, they’ll be sold at .12 DLA/ASST.
+That is, if there is one open order to sell at .11 XLT/ASST, another at .12 XLT/ASST, and another at .145 XLT/LTC, then a new order to buy at .14 XLT/ASST will be matched to the first sell order first, and the XLT and LTC will be traded at a price of .11 XLT/ASST, and then if any are left, they’ll be sold at .12 XLT/ASST.
 If two existing orders have the same price, then the one made earlier will match first.

 All orders allow for partial execution; there are no all‐or‐none orders.
 If, in